jonathan-enf/verilogpp/README.md

 can be used to propagate unbound ports from INST-instantiated submodules to the module interface.

+The INST macro also contains some very limited support for instantiating modules inside a generate-for loop.
+In that context, ports will often map to signals that are indexes in an array.
+For example:

+     s/_out$/_out[ii]/;

+In order for AUTONET and AUTOINTERFACE to know the dimensionality of the associated signals, the "genvar" directive can be added to the INST macro.
+This "genvar" directive looks like this:

+    genvar ii kNumChips-1:0

+Where "ii" is the name of the genvar used in the generate-for loop, and "kNumChips-1:0" is a range to be used to add one extra dimension to any net with a "[ii]" suffix in it.
+So, in our example, instead of `foo_out` being type `foo_t [3:0] foo_out`, `foo_out` would instead be declared as `foo_t [kNumChips-1:0][3:0] foo_out`.

 See also: the AUTONET, AUTOINTERFACE, and FORINST macros.

 Example: